 - Complex informational training for industries including medical, mechanical, and more.
 Think of medical sales reps (see HoloLens educational example).

 - Training customers on how to use your product.
 We helped Schlage create 3D video animations to help people learn how to rekey a lock; imagine if those learners could interact with the lock instead.

-You can see that the possibilities for all types of 3D animation are endless.
+You can see the possibilities for all types of 3D animation are endless.
 And as much as we love 3D animations, we encourage our clients to explore other options before jumping straight to this solution.
 Over the years, it's become clear to us what makes a good candidate for 3D and what doesn't.
 When it is used for the wrong reasons, it isn't necessarily bad, but it just might not be the best use of time and budget.
-When 3D is used for the right reasons, the return is tremendous.
+But when 3D is used for the right reasons, the return is tremendous.